List of Christchurch City Council elected members: Waipuna Halswell-Hornby-Riccarton

 Helen Broughton was chairperson from the 2022 election until 9 May 2024.
 She reigned amid controversy over her leadership and the state of "dysfunction" on the board.
-Her initial resignation was rejected, as she included the stipulation that she remain board representative for issues relating to planing.
+Her initial resignation was rejected, as she included the stipulation that she remain board representative for issues relating to planning.
 She later resigned again, that time with no stipulations (which was accepted).
 She remained a member of the community board, serving as deputy chairperson.
 Marie Pollisco took over from Broughton.
 Polilisco was previously deputy chairperson.
 She has been the subject of concerns around a possible conflict of interest, as she also works for the city council's planning department.

 Henk Buunk was formerly affiliated to The People's Choice, but resigned the affiliation to vote against the appointment of Pollisco as chair.

 Gamal Fouda, the Imam of Al Noor Mosque, was a board member from the 2022 election until 31 March 2025.
 He moved to Australia in early 2025 and thus resigned from the board.
 Luke Chandler was appointed to the vacancy.